Before using the product for searching data, you need to factor all the search requirements that might affect your data collection strategy.

 |Adding too many fields|

-Fields are extremely useful but have a cost; therefore, it is recommended that you not add too many fields to the Fields section, available under the Filters panel on the search page.
+Fields are extremely useful but have a cost; therefore, it is recommended that you not add too many fields in the My Fields panel on the search page.

 Adding too many fields can cost a fair amount of CPU, memory, and disk I/O overhead.